Pokefenn/Vineacraft/README.md

 Vineacraft
 ==========

-Vineacraft: Explore technology with vines.
-By Pokefenn
+Vineacraft: Infuse and Explore technology with vines.
+By Pokefenn.

 For more info: